 Swan Islands (or Islas Santanilla or Islas del Cisne), the most northerly: initially named Islas de las Pozas by Christopher Columbus in 1502.
 It is a chain of three islands with a land area of 3.1 sq km (1.2 sq mi), uninhabited except for a small permanent Honduran naval garrison stationed on Great Swan Island.

 Islas de la Bahía (Bay Islands) with the main islands Roatán, Guanaja and Útila, and numerous satellite islands 120 km (75 mi) to the south: Roatán is characterized by its mountainous backbone, composed of hilltops that run west-to-east across the entire island.
 Guanaja is the second-largest and is even more mountainous than Roatan.
 Utila is third in size and is characterized by low mangrove swamps and a few small, low hills on its eastern end; the soils on this island are surprisingly fertile.
 Barbareta, Morat and the Hog Islands are all small and rugged.

 Cayos Cochinos (or Cochinos Cay), located further south, consists of two small islands (Cayo Menor and Cayo Grande) and 13 more small coral cays.
-The islands are a Marine Protected Area, established as a key area of the Mesoamerican Barrier Reef System, and are managed by the Honduran Coral Reef Foundation.
+The islands are a Marine Protected Area, established as a vital area of the Mesoamerican Barrier Reef System, and are managed by the Honduran Coral Reef Foundation.

 The main islands were first sighted by Christopher Columbus in 1502 and were settled in 1642 by English buccaneers.
 Between 1650 and 1850, Spain, Honduras, and England intermittently contested the islands.
 Finally, the islands were annexed to Great Britain in 1852 but were ceded to Honduras in 1859.